Katy600/CV/README.md

 ## Skills
 #### Communication skills
-As a teacher I develop skills such as being able to:
+As a former teacher I developed skills such as being able to:
 - Break down challenging concepts for a range of ages and levels.
 -  Share lesson plans effectively with colleagues.
 -  Deliver pupil feedback to parents in a professional yet approachable manner.